wp-plugins/list-yo-files/readme.txt

 If you want to share a single icon across many different file types, then, for now, you need to duplicate each png file for each extension that you want to support.

+= Why are my users getting the message "Failed to upload.
+Contact your admin about enabling your user folder." when uploading on the front end? =

+Log in as admin to your WordPress site and ensure that the "Enable User Folders" checkbox is checked.
+Without this option set, List Yo' Files doesn't know where to put the user's files.

 = How do I make suggestions or report bugs for this plugin? =

 Just go to <http://www.wandererllc.com/company/plugins/listyofiles/> and follow the instructions.